joshajohnson/joshajohnson.github.io/_posts/2023-09-01-bsidescbr23-workshop.md

 ### Defining Board Outline

 Normally once you've placed the components on the PCB it's time to define the board outline.
-However due to the magpie outline being provided this step isn't needed today, but for future board where the outline isn't provided it can be done as below.
+However due to the magpie outline being provided this step isn't needed today, but for future boards where the outline isn't provided it can be done as below.

 - Select the layer "Edge.Cuts".
 - Grab the line tool.